 Do I need a TV licence to stream TV?

 What is streaming TV?

-Streaming TV services start from around £6 per month, and you can access services, such as Netflix, from most modern smart TVs, or by connecting a device, such as Apple TV, or a games console, such as a PlayStation 4, to your TV.
+Streaming TV services start from around £6 per month.
+You can access services such as Netflix from most modern smart TVs, or by connecting a device such as Apple TV, or via a games console, such as a PlayStation 4.

 What is catch-up TV?

 Netflix began life as a DVD-by-post business in the US in 1997, and started to deliver movies streamed over the internet in 2007.
 It is available in 190 countries, and by 2017 it had over 104 million subscribers.